rix133/learnpress/readme.txt

 == Changelog ==

+= 2.2.1 =
++ Fixed bug open lesson show nested popup window
++ Fixed bug calculator wrong total raised
++ Fixed external link for free course not working
++ Update view of widget LearnPress status in dashboard page

+= 2.2 =
++ Compatible with WordPress 4.9.4
++ Fixed "Finish Course" button not show in can retake course

+= 2.1.9.9 =
++ Compatible with WordPress 4.9.3
++ Fixed warnings at the Edit Quiz page
++ Fixed error when upload user avatar in case GD php extensions is not enabled
++ Fixed next and Previous button not work when do a quiz

+= 2.1.9.8 =
++ Changed get_home_url() instead of get_site_url()
++ Add limit ajax search items in admin area
++ Fixed: Course process status in user profile not show correct
++ Improve performance

+= 2.1.9.7 =
++ Fixed get Invalid Post Type error when click link in LearnPress Status widget in Dashboard
++ Cannot enroll course again when order is move to trash
++ Fixed date time in quiz history not translated

+= 2.1.9.6 =
++ Fixed issue when 2 users do a quiz at the same time
++ Fixed issue with course item permalink when set the Wordpress site URL to another directory
++ Fixed calculate passing course grade wrong
++ Fixed number student enrolled not correct
++ Fixed display wrong duration of lesson in list of lesson in admin.
++ Remove code not compatible with PHP 7
++ Fixed conflict with Yoast SEO, content of lesson not auto add paragraph

+= 2.1.9.5 =
++ Fixed minor bug related to purchase course
++ Fixed minor bug related to get user profile link
++ Fixed ordering exists questions added to quiz

+= 2.1.9.4 =
++ Compatible with WordPress 4.9
++ Fixed buy this course button in single course
++ Fixed lost course content when update page
++ Fixed enrolled course email
++ Fixed course auto finish before expired

+= 2.1.9.3 =
++ Compatible with WordPress 4.8.3
++ Fixed show check answer option in quiz settings
++ Fixed course category page

+= 2.1.9.2 =
++ Fixed "Block Lessons Content" option in course settings

 = 2.1.9.1 =
 + Update language

 = 2.1.9 =
-~ Fixed lesons lost when press preview button in edit course page.
++ Fixed lessons lost when press preview button in edit course page.
-~ Fixed the "Buy this course" button display after course is "finished" ~ Fixed Courses and Instructor Tab from Profile page not shows courses ~ Fixed Profile does not show courses created by himself ~ Fixed Notify email not send when cousre auto finished ~ Fixed user can not receive email when course is expired ~ Fixed issue when ordering the course is free
++ Fixed the "Buy this course" button display after course is "finished"
++ Fixed Courses and Instructor Tab from Profile page not shows courses
++ Fixed Profile does not show courses created by himself
++ Fixed Notify email not send when cousre auto finished
++ Fixed user can not receive email when course is expired
++ Fixed issue when ordering the course is free
-~ Fixed first lesson does not load
++ Fixed first lesson does not load
-~ Fixed course does not show in user profile
++ Fixed course does not show in user profile
-~ Fixed Quiz does not work correctly
++ Fixed Quiz does not work correctly
-~ Fixed auto enroll option
++ Fixed auto enroll option
-~ Fixed issue of quiz countdown with timezone option
++ Fixed issue of quiz countdown with timezone option

 = 2.1.8 =
-~ Fixed missing template tag
++ Fixed missing template tag

 = 2.1.7.3 =
-~ Fixed can not save curriculum with SiteOrigin.
++ Fixed can not save curriculum with SiteOrigin.
-~ Fixed instructor can select lessons/quizzes of an another user when editing course.
++ Fixed instructor can select lessons/quizzes of an another user when editing course.
-~ Fixed get request var does not exists while updating course.
++ Fixed get request var does not exists while updating course.
-~ Fixed can not load lesson with Yoast Seo enabled.
++ Fixed can not load lesson with Yoast Seo enabled.
-~ Fixed become a teacher page with page builder.
++ Fixed become a teacher page with page builder.
-~ Fixed eye icon does not show when opening a lesson.
++ Fixed eye icon does not show when opening a lesson.

 = 2.1.7.2 =
-~ Fixed can add a question to multiple quizzes
++ Fixed can add a question to multiple quizzes

 = 2.1.7 =
 + Added link to navigate to course in checkout page